 The best explanation was from Stefano, a maker, who wrote: Clearly we always starts from Arduino, but soon I realized its limitations: it is a small computer with In/Out to be programmed, while I want to a large computer, and add the In/Out to it.!

 Since the “head” is the PC the most appropriate technical term is “Soft PLC”.

-The application HAL (Hardware Abstraction Layer) cools all the inputs and outputs at regular intervals (typically 500 times per second) and normalizes the data, simplifying the communication with the hardware.
+The application HAL (Hardware Abstraction Layer) Refreshes all inputs and outputs at regular intervals (normally 500 times per second) and normalizes the data, simplifying communication with hardware.